Ideas for Multigenerational Vacations for Everyone to Enjoy

 As multigenerational vacations go, theme parks aren’t for everyone.
 But if you’re the kind of fun-loving extended family who appreciate an adrenaline rush, then Los Angeles has you covered with its plethora of amusement parks.
 There’s Disneyland (AKA the 'happiest place on Earth') and Universal Studios, for those who want to take Jurassic Park, Harry Potter and Simpsons-watching to the next level.
 Add SeaWorld and LegoLand into the mix and… well, that’ll probably do.
 Take it to the Dolby Theater (of Oscars fame) or the Hollywood Walk of Fame for a touch of the red carpet - and then, if it all gets too much, decamp to the beach.

 Soak up the sun in Tel Aviv

-For a lower-key multigenerational vacation that revolves around sun, sand and sea – but with enough other things to keep you all from getting bored – Tel Aviv makes a strong case.
-Fill yourself with falafel and shawarma in the souks before competing over who’s the best at haggling over holiday gifts (though admittedly, it’ll be a small gift list if you’re all on a trip together).
+For a lower-key multigenerational vacation that revolves around sun, sand and sea - but with enough other things to keep you all from getting bored - Tel Aviv makes a strong case.
+Fill yourself with falafel and shawarma in the souks before arguing about who’s the best at haggling over holiday gifts (though admittedly, it’ll be a small gift list if you’re all on a trip together).
 Up the culture levels at Habima Square, home to institutions such as the Culture Palace, Habima Theatre and Helena Rubinstein Pavilion for Contemporary Art.
 Here you’ll find buskers and a submerged flower garden where classical music is played round the clock.
 It’s all part of the Unesco-protected White City, a prime example of the Bauhaus architecture brought to the city by German Jews.
-Later, wander the maze-like Old City of Jaffa – and end up at the port for a seafood dinner.
+Later, wander the maze-like Old City of Jaffa - and end up at the port for a seafood dinner.
 And tomorrow?
 Back to the beach, of course.